+Bush looms small in memory.
+The Presidency fit him like grownup clothes on a toddler.
+He made, or haplessly fronted for, some execrable decisions, but hating him took conscious effort.
 Nothing is Hidden - September 24, 2014.
 Nothing is HiddenIn David Lynch's new exhibition at the Pennsylvania Academy of the Fine Arts, the mundane and macabre come together.

+All is not well.
+But we do not see that at first.
+The white house and the white picket fence are in perfect order.
+The sky is blue and bright.
+The flowers are red and yellow.
 The Cretan Paradox - November 12, 2014.
 The Cretan ParadoxIt's riveting and highly influential, but El Greco's work never quite fit.

 Could the reason lie in his birthplace?
 El Greco is confusing.
 He is one of the few universally acknowledged great artists of history who does not fit into any of the established art movements or categories.
 Given his time period (late 16th – early 17th centuries), his art should fit into the early Baroque.
 But it does not.
 El Greco, by contrast, painted unnatural bodies.
 Except, there is no evidence that El Greco had any interest in spiritual visions or mystical ecstasies.
 The Minor Miracle of John le Carré’s ‘A Most Wanted Man’ «

 My favorite line from any John le Carré novel (at the moment, at least; it changes all the time) is from Little Drummer Girl: “Somewhere in every bomb explosion there is a miracle.”

-Bush’s first public art exhibit, “The Art of Leadership: A President’s Personal Diplomacy,” opened at his presidential library in Dallas on Saturday.
+Portrait of a failed president: Inside the art of George W. Bush.
+Former President George W. Bush’s first public art exhibit, “The Art of Leadership: A President’s Personal Diplomacy,” opened at his presidential library in Dallas on Saturday.
 The left largely greeted his never-before-seen portraits of world leaders with a mix of derision and fascination.
 It would be easy to merely rag on these paintings.
 No, George W. Bush’s paintings tell us nothing about Iraq.